sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 </div>
 ```

-For our example, we'll use JavaScript to generate the markup.
+For this example, we'll use JavaScript to generate the markup.
 Here we're creating a new `<span>` element, giving it a class name of `"map-fr"`, and appending it to the map `<div>`.

 ``` {.javascript .numberLines}
 var fr = document.createElement("span");